LightningStrike83/fip/README.md

-11/14/22- Added created files to github, made changes to provided templates based on info produced 11/17/22- Made changes according to professor's instruction 11/23/22- Built out the index and gallery in class thanks to Professor van Rhys's help
+11/14/22- Added created files to github, made changes to provided templates based on info produced 11/17/22- Made changes according to professor's instruction 11/23/22- Built out the index and gallery in class thanks to Professor van Rhys's help 11/25/22- Made changes to mobile pages, added in fonts for all pages

 Credits
 Chi- Advisor, Motivator